 How many pictures will you take during our wedding?

 One thing that digital allows for is the ability to take many pictures.
-This means, when in doubt, take the picture.
+This means when in doubt, take the picture.
 Once a wedding is done, I will upload the images and edit and select the best images to pass on to you and post on-line.
-On average you can expect 50-75 images per hour of photography.
+On average you can expect to receive 50-75 final images per hour of photography.

 How will I view and order my photos on-line?

-How many locations can we take pictures at?
+How many locations can we take pictures at during our portrait session?

 As many as time allows for.
-For senior and family sessions there may be an additional mileage charge after 20 miles one way.
+For senior and family sessions there may be an additional mileage charge after 20 miles one way to the furthest location.